 Top 5 Pellet Stoves

-This brilliantly designed pellet stove is appropriate for tiny houses; the makers hope that its design and easy functioning are what sets it apart.
-It can be maintained more easily than some pellet stoves due to an adjustable exhaust pipe, and the smart controller has four settings to adjust how heat is generated and spread around your home.
+This brilliantly designed pellet stove is appropriate for tiny houses and is also mobile home approved.
+The makers hope that its design and easy functioning are what sets it apart.
+It can be maintained more easily than some pellet stoves with an easy-access firepot and ash pan.
+It comes with a range of important safety features such as a thermal overload protection.
+The smart controller allows an easy adjustment of the heating capacity to ideally fit your heating needs.

-This can currently be bought from third party sellers on Amazon or picked up second hand from local sources of Gumtree/Craigslist.
+This pellet heater can currently be bought from on Amazon or picked up second hand from local sources of Gumtree/Craigslist.

-If you like things to be customizable yet elegant, then the US Stove 5660 pellet stove is the best pick.
-It consists of 6 integrated heat settings which are easily adjustable according to the temperature you require.
-It has a different design to other pellet stoves, looking more like a fancy electric stove - adding class to your overall décor.
+If you like things to be customizable yet elegant, then the US Stove 5040 pellet stove is a great pick.
+It comes with 4 integrated heat settings which are easily adjustable on the digital control board according to the temperature you require.
+It has a classy wood oven design with a visible flame - adding class to your overall décor.
 This requires less pellets to produce the same amount of heat (as some of its competitors), meaning it will also be easy on your pocket.
+This pellet stove is also approved for mobile and modular homes and burns up to 40 hours.

 US Stove 5500M King Pellet Burner with Igniter